simon-ritchie/apysc/docs_src/source/about_handler_options_type.md

 ## About the TypedDict annotation

-Sometimes the using the `TypedDict` type annotation instead of the `dict` type annotation is useful and makes it easy to read the code.
-The apysc will check a handler `options`' annotation and the actual `options` value type when the `TypedDict` is used.
+Sometimes using the `TypedDict` type annotation instead of the `dict` type annotation is helpful and makes it easy to read the code.
+The apysc check a handler options annotation and the actual options value type when you use the `TypedDict`\.

 ```py
 # runnable